scality/Zenko/docs/docsource/operation/XDM_GUI/location_management/add_a_storage_location.rst

 Add a Storage Location
 ======================

-Though you can learn by nominating arbirary Zenko endpoints in a local file system, in practical applications you will need an existing account on a cloud server.
+Though you can learn by nominating arbitrary Zenko endpoints in a local file system, in practical applications you will need an existing account on a cloud server.
 This can be a public cloud, like AWS S3, or a private cloud, like Scality RING with S3 Connector.